ComfortN/basic-node-server/README.md

 ## Project Overview

-This application is a basic Express.js server that responds with "Hello World!" when accessed.
+This application is a basic Express.js server that responds with "Hello... " when accessed.
 It's designed to be easily deployed to Vercel, a cloud platform for static and serverless deployment.

 ## Getting Started